Raleigh Neighborhood College

 Aaron Afarian, Brandon Alexander,Travis Bailey, Maggie Davenport, Michelle Gill, Kristy Gray, Allie Jacobs, Christina Jones, Winnie Kaspar, Tiam Lee, Cory McIntyre, Michelle Morris, Paula O'Briant, Alicia N. Shade Tolbert, Michelle Saint-Dic, Terry Snyder, Alicia Whitney

-Applications for Spring 2018 are now being accepted.
+Applications for Fall 2018 are now being accepted.

 You may apply online or print an application to submit by mail.
 To ensure classes are lively, and students have a chance to interact with City Officials, enrollment is limited to 25 participants.
 Applications will be considered in the order they are received.